apetkau/core-phylogenomics/README.md

 1. Reference mapping using SMALT.
 2. Variant calling using FreeBayes.
- a.
-For any assembled contigs passed to the pipeline, generates variant call files (VCF) using MUMMer alignments.
+    1. For any assembled contigs passed to the pipeline, generates variant call files (VCF) using MUMMer alignments.
 3. Checking variant calls and depth of coverage using SAMTools.
 4. Aligning high-quality SNPs into a meta-alignment (pseudoalignment) of phylogenetically informative sites.
+    1. If an invalid positions file is passed, remove any SNPs within the invalid positions.
 5. Building a phylogenetic tree with PhyML.

 Dependencies